hutnikau/job-scheduler/README.md

 1. Be careful with timezones.
 Make sure that you create `\DateTime` instances with correct timezone.
 2. Accuracy of scheduler up to seconds.
 You must be accurate with `$from`, `$to` parameters passed to the runner to not miss an action or not launch an action twice.
+3. Use `\Scheduler\Job\CronRule` implementation in case if number of occurrences is not limited.
+4. `\Scheduler\Job\RRule` implementation is more flexible but in case of large or unlimited number of repeats there may be performance issues.
+By default limit of `\Scheduler\Job\RRule` implementation is 732 repeats.
+More information: https://github.com/simshaun/recurr

 ## Testing